 Room Recovery Protocol

-In the event of presumptive or positive case of COVID-19 the guest’s room will be removed from service and will undergo an enhanced sanitization protocol by a licensed third-party expert and approval by state or local agencies.
+In the event of a presumptive or positive case of COVID-19, the guest’s room will be removed from service and will undergo an enhanced sanitization protocol by a licensed third-party expert and approval by state or local agencies.

 Air Filter and HVAC Cleaning